Colorado Language Arts Society

 CLAS publishes an award-winning refereed journal, Statement.

-CLAS also publishes a semi-monthly newsletter, Currents.
+CLAS also publishes a newsletter to its members, called Currents.

 Awards and Recognitions